AequilibraE/qaequilibrae/docs/source/index.rst

 AequilibraE
 ===========

-AequilibraE is the first comprehensive Python package for transportation modeling, and it aims to provide all the resources not easily available from other open-source packages in the Python (NumPy, really) ecosystem.
+AequilibraE is the first comprehensive Python package for transportation modeling, and it aims to provide all the resources not easily available from other open-source packages in the Python ecosystem or for any Open-Source GIS package.

 If you still need to install AequilibraE, then go to the `installation instructions <installation.html>`__

-If you have already installed AequilibraE, but you are are somewhat puzzled by its menus and interfaces (or if you are just starting in the world of transportation modelling) then the best place to start is with our series of tutorials for end to end transportation modelling They are the following:
+If you have already installed AequilibraE, but you are are somewhat puzzled by its menus and interfaces (or if you are just starting in the world of transportation modelling) then the best place to start is with our series of tutorials for end to end transportation modelling (still being produced).

-* `Building networks from scratch (from OSM, actually) <networksfromscratch.html>`__

 Contents
 --------

-If you know what you are doing and you just need to answer a quick question, then you can also go straigth to the tool you are looking to use.
+If you know what you are doing and you just need to answer a quick question, then you can also go straight to the tool you are looking to use.

 .. toctree::